-- The intervention made it possible to highlight internal community resources (bottom-up approach): by restoring respect for culture and grandmothers, the project helped the community recover a heritage it thought was lost (traditions).
+- The intervention made it possible to highlight internal community resources (bottom-up approach): - by restoring respect for culture and grandmothers, the project helped the community recover a heritage it thought was lost (traditions).
 That development led to a reintegration process that deepened the sense of belonging and group identity in community members.
-That, in turn, led them to imagine new values. - People who command respect can change social cultural guardians, norms: as grandmothers have a natural legitimacy regarding sensitive subjects rooted in tradition.
+That, in turn, led them to imagine new values. - People who command respect can change social norms: as cultural guardians, grandmothers have a natural legitimacy regarding sensitive subjects rooted in tradition.
 Their age allows them to exercise symbolic authority in a society that emphasizes the value of respect for older women: parents cannot refuse a grandmother anything because she was born before us.
-Grandmothers are, thus, a precious resource, a preferred means of influencing community stakeholders (specifically parents).
+Grandmothers are, thus, a precious resource, a preferred means of influencing community stakeholders (specifically parents). - Grandmothers have shown such openness to change that they have become figures of positive deviance.